Imogen Proud

 • University admissions

-In 2022, Imogen was part of the team which succeeded in the Supreme Court for the Home Secretary, defending a national security-related decision in R(VIP) v SSHD.
+In 2022, Imogen was part of the team which succeeded in the Supreme Court for the Home Secretary, defending a national security-related decision in the telecommunications sphere in R(VIP) v SSHD.

 Imogen has sat on the committee of the Administrative Law Bar Association (ALBA), the Young Public Lawyers Group (YPLG), and the Human Rights Lawyers Association (HRLA).